0x45z/0x45z.github.io/projects/SentinelHoneypot.md

 ![SSH Attack Map](/assets/images/project02/4.png)

 From this data, it can be seen that (for this specific case) there are a greater number and distribution of attacks against SSH than RDP.
-However, the attacks against RDP are performed with greater intensity, with the highest number of attempts from a single IP for RDP being 6,600, whereas the highest number of attempts against SSH is only 876.
+However, the attacks against RDP are performed with greater intensity, with the highest number of attempts from a single IP for RDP being 6,624, whereas the highest number of attempts against SSH is only 876.
+It is notable that no brute force attempts were made against the exposed MSSQL service.

 ## Triaging an Alert

-Triaging the most recent alert, it can be seen to be a brute force attempt against RDP from the IP `57[.]129[.]140[.]32`.
+Triaging the most recent alert, it can be seen to be an RDP brute force attempt from the IP `57[.]129[.]140[.]32`.

 ![RDP Alert](/assets/images/project02/5.png)